DmitriyAlergant-T1A/ai-belvedere/README.md

 - Conversations sync to Google Drive  - removed for privacy considerations
 - Advanced options to edit the thread such as rearranging the messages, changing roles, etc. There was no obvious business use-case, it looked complex, and it did not work with Anthropic models.

-# 🛠️ Docker deployment to Koyeb.com.
+# 🛠️ Deployment to Koyeb.com + Auth0

 ### Why Koyeb.com?
 - As of September 2024, Koyeb.com serverless platform provides Free Tier plan that is sufficient for this deployment